Mia Eschman

 What do you plan to do after you graduate?

-My plan after graduation is to pursue a graduate degree in Plant Biology and Conservation.
+My plan after graduation is to pursue a graduate degree in Plant Biology and Genetics.
 My goal is to work in academia, doing research and potentially teaching.

 What is one thing you want people to know about being an undergraduate student in the Department of Crop Sciences at the University of Illinois?